ryaka/rheakara/content/blog/h1b.md

 | .....                                                   | ....           | ......                 |
 | 20.
 AMAZON CORPORATE LLC                                | 662            | $113518                |

-The data matches Nasscom's claim given above.
+Looking at the top 20 applicants, we can see that the data supports Nasscom's claim.
 Namely these companies would be Infosys, Tata, IBM India, Wipro, Larsen & Toubro, and Cognizant.

-However, **all of these companies are actually in the top 15** which increases the relative weight.
-In addition if we also include companies that are merely American based subsidiaries but India headquartered, this would include HCL America and Tech Mahindra which means that **8 India-bodied IT firms are among the top 15 applicants of H-1B visas for 2015**.
+Something to note is that the range for these 6 companies actually **fall within the top 15**, which increases the relative weight.
+In addition, if we also include companies that are merely American based subsidiaries but India headquartered, this would include HCL America and Tech Mahindra.

+This means that **at least 8 of the top 15 H-1B applicants for 2015 are either India based or have a parent company which is India based**.

-This trend is also upheld over the entire 2010 - 2017 period.
+This trend also holds over the entire 2010 - 2017 period.

 | COMPANY (2010-2017)                                     | APPLICATIONS   | MEDIAN WAGE (ADJUSTED) |
 |---------------------------------------------------------|----------------|------------------------|